Persecution of Buddhists: Japan

-In Sengoku period Japan, as several daimyos and their subjects converted to Christianity via the efforts of Jesuit missionaries, the destruction of Buddhist and Shinto temples and shrines would often accompany it, with the Jesuits also contributing to the destruction and persecutions.
-Buddhist monks would face persecution by being forcefully evicted out of the temples which would then be reused as churches.
-Christian daimyos would also force Buddhist monks to marry.
-Additionally, Buddhist relics hidden by monks would be sought out and destroyed.
-The Jesuit missionaries were intolerant of Shintoism and Buddhism, considering them as idol-worship propagated by the devil.
-Christian converts believed that Shinto and Buddhist deities were evil spirits whose influence could be eliminated via the destruction of their religious sites.
+In Sengoku period Japan, as several daimyo and their subjects converted to Christianity via the efforts of Jesuit missionaries, the destruction of Buddhist and Shinto temples and shrines would often accompany it, with some Jesuits encouraging the destruction and persecutions, and others (notably Francisco Cabral and Alessandro Valignano) condemning anti-Buddhist violence.
+Buddhist monks could face persecution by being forcefully evicted out of the temples which would then be reused as churches.
+Christian daimyo could also force Buddhist monks to marry.
+Some Christian converts believed that Shinto and Buddhist deities were evil spirits whose influence could be eliminated via the destruction of their religious sites.

-In the religious history of Japan, efforts to eliminate native or localized religions like Buddhism and Shinto by force and replace them with a different creed altogether was a phenomenon never experienced before in Japan.
-The disregard on the part of Christians towards the religious pluralism found in Japanese spirituality was similarly seen as foreign.
+Efforts to convert the Japanese populace from pluralistic religion and replace it with a different creed altogether were a phenomenon never experienced before in Japan, and the notion was seen as foreign.
 The destruction of religious sites by Christians even in peacetime and as a purely religious act was also seen as unparalleled by the Japanese authorities.
-This along with other more political factors eventually led the Japanese authorities to release an edict forbidding the practice of Christianity in the nation, with a 1587 edict by Toyotomi Hideyoshi stating "Japan is the land of the Gods and so it is undesirable that evil doctrines from Christian lands be propagated.
+A 1587 edict by Toyotomi Hideyoshi states that "Japan is the land of the Gods and so it is undesirable that evil doctrines from Christian lands be propagated.
 To approach the inhabitants of our lands, make them into followers and destroy shrines and temples is unprecedented behavior."